Saturday, January 31, 2009

 Right of representation

 Coming back to the question posted above, can these nephews and nieces whose parents predeceased (died before) their aunt Rowena died have the right to inherit from her?
-The legal issue here is the right of representation which is governed by Articles 970 to 977 of the New Civil Code of the Philippines (NCC).
+The legal issue here is the right of representation that is governed by Articles 970 to 977 of the New Civil Code of the Philippines (NCC).
 Let’s take note first of Article 1025 NCC which states:

 “In order to be capacitated to inherit, the heir, devisee or legatee must be living at the moment the succession opens, except in case of representation, when it is proper.